-Myoga has a very distinctive flavor, with a mild ginger overtone and zesty tang.
-It has a tender crunchy texture and gives a refreshing taste to the palate.
-That is why the Japanese believe eating myoga can help boost appetite.
+It has a distinctive flavor, with a mild ginger overtone and zesty tang.
+It has a tender, crunchy texture and gives a refreshing taste to the palate.
+It’s delicate and floral compared to ginger root.
+That is why the Japanese believe eating it can help boost appetite.

 - Small (5 grams)